What is high cholesterol?

 Anyone can have high cholesterol, even if you are young, slim, eat well and exercise.
-That’s because high cholesterol can be caused by different things – it can be caused by an unhealthy lifestyle, but it can be genetic too.
+That’s because high cholesterol can be caused by different things.
+It can be caused by an unhealthy lifestyle, but it can be genetic too.

 High cholesterol is very common, but most people don't know they have it, which is why everyone should have a cholesterol check.
 Another type of blood fat called triglycerides can also become raised and lead to health problems, you can have these checked too.

 If your cholesterol is raised, there are treatments available if you need them.
 But it's usually possible to lower cholesterol naturally with healthy lifestyle changes.

 What happens if you have high cholesterol?

 Cholesterol is a type of blood fat.
 High levels of cholesterol in your blood can clog up your arteries – the large blood vessels that carry blood around your body.
 Over time, this can lead to serious problems.

 If you have too much cholesterol in your blood, it can be laid down in the walls of your arteries.
 Fatty areas known as plaques can form, and these become harder with time, making the arteries stiffer and narrower.
 This process is called atherosclerosis.

 Narrowed arteriesWhen the arteries become narrower, it’s harder for blood to flow through them.
 This puts a strain on your heart because it has to work harder to pump blood around your body.
 Eventually, the heart can become weak and can’t work as well as it should.